spnda/fastgltf/docs/overview.rst

            // Process the buffers.
        }

-       // Optionally, you can now also call the Parser::validate method.
+       // Optionally, you can now also call the fastgltf::validate method.
 This will more strictly
        // enforce the glTF spec and is not needed most of the time, though I would certainly
        // recommend it in a development environment or when debugging to avoid mishaps.

-       //  parser.validate(asset.get());
+       // fastgltf::validate(asset.get());
    }